wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 ## What are we building?

 For the purposes of this series of lessons, you will be building  a “Copyright Date Block”.

-It's a basic yet practical block that displays
+It's a basic yet practical block that has the following features:

- - the text "Copyright"
- - the copyright symbol (©)
- - the current year
+ - It displays the text "Copyright", followed by the copyright symbol (©), then a starting year, and the current year
+ - The user should be able to adjust the alignment of the block on the page
+ - It should have the following CSS applied to it at all times `border: 1px solid #111111;`
- - an optional starting year
+ - The user should also be able to adjust the starting year

 ## Using Create Block